-This post was originally titled Optimising this self-hosted Wordpress site.
-However, optimising is too grand a word for what I’ve done.
 After nearly a year of neglect, I’ve cleaned up this site behind the scenes.
-There are no visible changes to the design but, hopefully, the content now loads faster.
+There are no visible changes to the design but the content now loads faster.

-Below is a list of improvements to serve as my own memory aid so I can repeat the steps on other self-hosted installations.
-If you’re considering optimising your own Wordpress site, I recommend you back up everything and read the following posts on Smashing Magazine:
+Here are my notes on improvements to aid my own memory so I can repeat the steps on other self-hosted installations.
+If you’re considering optimising your own WordPress site, I recommend that you back up everything and read these posts on Smashing Magazine:

-Also, please don’t take my word that these steps are, in any way, the ‘correct’ way to do things.
-I’m no back-end expert.
+Also, please don’t take my word that these steps are the ‘correct’ way.
+I’m no expert.

 1. Back up everything

-I use the BackUpWordPress plugin by Janis Elsts to save a ZIP file containing the database and site files.
-If things go pear-shaped, I can rebuild the site from scratch with the ZIP contents.
+I use the BackUpWordPress plugin by Janis Elsts to save a ZIP file that contains the database and site files.
+If things go pear-shaped, I can rebuild the site from scratch with this ZIP.

 2. Delete redundant plugins

-Active (and inactive) plugins can build up over time so it’s worth reviewing your plugins list to check if you still need them.
-I found that the (in my view, essential) All in One SEO plugin can generate an XML sitemap; goodbye additional sitemap generator plugin.
+Active and inactive plugins can build up over time.
+It’s worth reviewing your plugins to check if you still need them.
+I discovered that the All in One SEO plugin can generate an XML sitemap.
+Bye bye to a standalone sitemap generator plugin.

-Also, updates in the Wordpress core can render some plugins obsolete.
+Also, updates to the WordPress core can render some plugins obsolete.
 For example, embedding video URLs is much nicer in version 4.0.
-Maybe you no longer need all those social embed plugins.
+Maybe you no longer need those social embed plugins.

 3. Disable unused features in Jetpack

-However, you may have more Jetpack features enabled than you need, want or use.
-In your dashboard, go to Jetpack > Settings and select the Active button.
-Hover over any features you don’t need and select Deactivate:
+You may have more Jetpack features enabled than you need, want or use though.
+In your dashboard, go to Jetpack > Settings and select Active.
+Hover over any features you do not need and select Deactivate:

 4. Optimise the database

-I used the WP-Optimize plugin to reduce the size of my database.
-This removed a lot of crud, such as old post revisions, and reduced the database size by about a third.
+I use WP-Optimize to reduce the size of my database.
+This removes a lot of crud such as old post revisions.
+It reduces the database size by about a third.

-Anyway, I deleted the caching plugins and found a setting in the Wordfence plugin (Wordfence > Performance setup > Enable basic caching).
+I deleted the caching plugins and found a setting in the Wordfence plugin: Wordfence > Performance setup > Enable basic caching.

 That’s it for now.
-While this site isn’t what you’d call swift, there is an improvement.
+While this site is not what you’d call swift, there is an improvement.
 Now it’s time to start writing posts instead of fettling behind the scenes.